Fjyetto/UsefulToolsIWrote/README.md

 # UsefulToolsIWrote
-These are tools i wrote when i felt it was missing
+These are python scripts i wrote when i needed them.

+These include:
+- gif manipulation tools
+- converters
+- etc....

+Most of these won't be commented.

+---
+## Dependencies
+- pydub
+- subprocess
+- ffmpeg
+- pillow